Ancient history of Yemen: Sabaean hegemony (800 BCE – 400 BCE)

 The success of the Kingdom was based on the cultivation and trade of spices and aromatics including frankincense and myrrh.
 These were exported to the Mediterranean, India, and Abyssinia where they were greatly prized by many cultures, using camels on routes through Arabia, and to India by sea.
+Evidence of Sabaean influence is found in northern Ethiopia, where the South Arabian alphabet, religion and pantheon, and the South Arabian style of art and architecture were introduced.
+The Sabaeans created a sense of identity through their religion.
+They worshipped El-Maqah and believed that they were his children.
+For centuries, the Sabaeans controlled outbound trade across the Bab-el-Mandeb, a strait separating the Arabian Peninsula from the Horn of Africa and the Red Sea from the Indian Ocean.

 Agriculture in Yemen thrived during this time due to an advanced irrigation system which consisted of large water tunnels in mountains, and dams.
 The most impressive of these earthworks, known as the Ma'rib Dam was built c.
 700 BCE, provided irrigation for about 25,000 acres (101 km²) of land and stood for over a millennium, finally collapsing in 570 CE after centuries of neglect.
 The final destruction of the dam is noted in the Qur'an and the consequent failure of the irrigation system provoked the migration of up to 50,000 people.

 The Sabaean kingdom, with its capital at Ma'rib where the remains of a large temple can still be seen, thrived for almost 14 centuries.
 This kingdom was the Sheba described in the Old Testament.